 There is no trail besides the tracks and one would also be forced to ride the tracks, sometimes on dangerous sections: not only a danger to you, but for the train passengers.
 Think of the train tracks similar to how you would a private road.

-Leaving your bike in Silverton or Durango, and taking the train to the Needleton station is an option you may take.
+Leaving your bike in Silverton or Durango, and taking the train to the Needleton station is an option you may consider.

 The closest you may ride a bike to the Wilderness Boundary is via the Purgatory Flats Trail, off of Highway 550 and is specifically marked as being legal to ride bikes on.
-Expect lots of hike-a-biking, and at the right time of year: enormous groves of raspberries.
+Expect lots of hike-a-biking, foot and horse traffic, and at the right time of year: enormous groves of raspberries.

 The Colorado Trail, near Molas Lake starts on National Forest and is legal to cycle on starting at Highway 550, but you would soon run into a Wilderness Boundary, well before the bridge over the Animas River, making it a not very useful or convenient way to access it by bike.

 The Pine Creek Drainage allows access to less traveled and more remote routes on Oxford, Belford, Harvard, and points beyond.
 To gain access, you will have to cross over private property.

 The property owners grant this access to visitors and charge one whole dollar to do so.
 The trail through the private property is rideable, and enjoyable, and National Forest can be found after the private property is traversed.
 Good camping can be found on the north side.
 Leave the bike here, as a Designated Wilderness boundary will soon be reached farther west, where bikes are not allowed.

 Cycling, or even possessing a bicycle in Designated Wilderness areas is not allowed.
 Portaging a bike through designated Wilderness Areas sounds like a great idea for an adventure, but this is not legal.